 - What if I didn’t file income tax returns in a previous year…how do I file them now?

 - Should I file Form 8843 if I missed the filing deadline for previous years?

 - Should I keep copies of my tax return and other tax forms?

 - I am leaving the country before I can file my taxes.
 What should I do?

 - My employer withheld Social Security and Medicare taxes from my salary.
 Can I get this refunded?

 If you are visiting the U.S. from another country on an F, J, M or Q visa and are classified as a nonresident for U.S. tax purposes, you are required to file an income tax return each year that you have U.S.-source income.
 If you did not earn any income, you must file IRS Form 8843.
 Form 8843 must also be filed for every family member who is in the U.S. on an F-2 or J-2 visa.
-The filing deadline for 2016 is Tuesday, April 18, 2017.
+The filing deadline for this year can be found here.
 The IRS has a useful tool that can guide you to answering this question based on your personal circumstances.
 See Tax Trails – Am I required to File a U.S. Individual Income Tax Return?

 If you are a non-resident for tax filing purposes, this income is not taxable.
 Nonresidents are taxed on their U.S.-source income only.
 However, you still must file a Form 8843.
-The filing deadline for Form 8843 is Jun 1, 2017.
+The filing deadline for Form 8843 can be found here.

 Yes.
 Taxes are withheld from your pay as you earn it.
 You are obligated to file federal (IRS), state, and city income tax forms after the end of the calendar year to reconcile the withholdings from your paycheck with your actual tax liability.